kanidm/kanidm/book/src/integrations/oauth2.md

 It's important for you to know _how_ your resource server supports OAuth2.
 For example, does it support RFC 7662 token introspection or does it rely on OpenID connect for identity information?
-Does the resource server support PKCE S256?

 In general Kanidm requires that your resource server supports:

 - HTTP basic authentication to the authorisation server
-- PKCE S256 code verification to prevent certain token attack classes
+- PKCE S256 code verification
 - OIDC only - JWT ES256 for token signatures

 Kanidm will expose its OAuth2 APIs at the following URLs: